istio/istio.io/content/en/docs/setup/upgrade/istioctl-upgrade/index.md

 are configured with a minimum availability of 1.
 {{< /warning >}}

+The commands in this section should be run using the new version of istioctl which can be found in the `bin/` subdirectory of the downloaded package.

 1. [Download the new Istio release](/docs/setup/#downloading-the-release)
    and change directory to the new release directory.

-1. Verify that `istoctl` supports upgrading to your intended target Istio version by viewing the supported versions list:
+1. Verify that `istoctl` supports upgrading from your current Istio version by viewing the supported versions list:

     {{< text bash >}}